arangodb/docs/3.12/appendix-references-collection-object.md

 The optional `keepNull` parameter can be used to modify the behavior when handling `null` values.
 Normally, `null` values are stored in the database.
-By setting the `keepNull` parameter to `false`, this behavior can be changed so that all attributes in `data` with `null` values will be removed from the target document.
+By setting the `keepNull` parameter to `false`, this behavior can be changed so that top-level attributes and sub-attributes in `data` with `null` values are removed from the target document (but not attributes of objects that are nested inside of arrays).

 The optional `waitForSync` parameter can be used to force synchronization of the document replacement operation to disk even in case that the